Shakshuka: minimal, easy, yummy.

 I am no longer on OkCupid myself.
-I erased my profile at some point before I got engaged.
+I erased my profile sometime before I got engaged.
 However I talk to many friends who ask me how I managed to find my wife on OkCupid, and I found myself explaining it so many times that I decided to just post it here for everyone to see.
-Now I can just refer my friends to this post, and save myself 15 minutes for every friend who asks
+Now I can just refer my friends to this post and save myself ~15 minutes for every friend who asks